edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     * a `default.esdl` file which holds your schema.
 You can change the schema by directly modifying this file followed by `edgedb migration create` and `edgedb migrate`.
     * a `/migrations` folder with `.edgeql` files named starting at `00001`.
 These hold the [ddl](https://www.edgedb.com/docs/reference/ddl/index) commands that were used to migrate your schema.
 A new file will show up in this directory every time your schema is migrated.

+If you are running EdgeDB 3.0 and above, you also have the option of using the [edgedb watch](https://www.edgedb.com/docs/cli/edgedb_watch) command.
+Doing so starts a long-running process that keeps an eye on changes in `/dbschema`, automatically applying these changes in real time.

 Now that you have the right dependencies and an EdgeDB instance, you can create a client.

 # Using the client